 - Talk to your doctor before starting anything new

 Lots of people skip this part.
 Don’t.
 Your doctor can help you avoid pills or practices that may not be good for you.
 Follow these tips to start the conversation:

 - Ask about nondrug ways to ease side effects.

-- If she says that something you want to try can cause problems with your cancer treatment, ask for other options.
+- If they say that something you want to try can cause problems with your cancer treatment, ask for other options.

-- Ask her to help you spot products or practices that don’t live up to their claims.
+- Ask them to help you spot products or practices that don’t live up to their claims.